directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson46.md

 Their foreheads and noses are gently touching, creating a picture of intimacy. <br/>
 The groom's hands rest softly on the bride's waist as he appears to whisper something, a smile playing on his lips. <br/>
 The bride seems captivated, either listening intently to his words or perhaps waiting with anticipation for what comes next.<br/>
-The serene outdoor background seems to be near the water, with soft natural light enhancing the warm and loving atmosphere surrounding them.<br/>
+The serene outdoor background seems to be near the water, with soft natural light enhancing the warm and loving atmosphere that surrounds them.<br/>
 <br/>
-(106 words)
+(107 words)
 {{</card>}}